apache/inlong-website/docs/data_node/load_node/hive.md

 ### Usage for InLong Dashboard

 #### Configuration
-When creating a data flow, select `Hive` for the data stream direction, and click "Add" to configure it.
+When creating a data stream, select `Hive` for the data stream direction, and click "Add" to configure it.

 ![Hive Configuration](img/hive.png)